Acne Scars and Skin Health

 Many people find it important to keep their skin healthy when they have acne scars.
 Read about acne scars and skin health here

 We have all suffered from the uncomfortable annoyances of acne in our youth, which are related to hormonal changes and affect the way our face looks.
-But just as unpleasant as reaching maturity and experiencing those unsightly marks that permanently damage our skin, are the marks left uncured from acne’s inflammatory process.
+But just as unpleasant are the marks left uncured from acne’s inflammatory process.
 In this article, we’ll be talking about acne scars and skin health.